 Repairability, robustness and upgradability

 Furthermore, no major component excluding the CPU are soldered.
 The RAM can be upgraded up to 64 GB and has two slots.
 All those points makes it an excellent choice for the future.
-I decided to keep this laptop 10 years, and I know it’s feasible.
 Keep in mind that there’s only one SSD slot.

-The chassis can be cosmetically damaged by little things.
-So, if you have to carry the laptop, always do it with thick bubble wrap.
+The chassis isn't robust at all ("military grade resistance" is pure and simple marketing).
+It can be very easily damaged by litte things.
+So, if you have to carry the laptop, always do it with thick bubble wrap and handle your device with care, even if it's inside the bag.

 Battery

-The battery has a pretty long autonomy and charges very, very fast, even if I’ve disabled fast charge in the BIOS (because fast charge makes the battery hot and destroys it), The battery charges from 40 to 80% in exactly 40 minutes (I always charge my PC from 40 to 80%, and, with this behaviour, the battery health is exactly the same as the one when I bought it).
+The battery charges very, very fast, even if I’ve disabled fast charge in the BIOS (because fast charge makes the battery hot and destroys it), The battery charges from 40 to 80% in around 40 minutes (I always charge my PC from 40 to 80%, and, with this behaviour, the battery health is exactly the same as the one when I bought it).

 You also have some options in the BIOS that lets you manage your battery in a good way.